-Do you have an event or meeting in which the attendees do not speak the same language?
+Do you have an event or meeting with attendees who speak different languages?

-AT's professional interpreting services work to facilitate smooth communication and remove language barriers.
+ATLS's professional interpreting services facilitate smooth communication and remove language barriers.

-At AT, we offer a comprehensive interpreting service, and we consider everything from the situation to the subject matter, ensuring that the needs of each client are always at the centre of the equation.
+At ATLS, we offer a comprehensive interpreting service, considering everything from the different procedures and subject matter to the situation and context, ensuring we meet the needs of our customers.
 There are various different types of interpreting, including simultaneous, consecutive and bilateral or liaison.
 We also distinguish between face-to-face and remote interpretation.

 In simultaneous interpreting (also known as "simultaneous translation"), the interpreter must reproduce the message in the target language while the speaker is talking.
 On most occasions, this task is carried out in a cabin.
 Simultaneous interpreting is a task that requires huge amounts of mental energy.
 As a result, it is common for at least two interpreters to work per language pair when the event lasts for more than half an hour so that they can alternate every 15-20 minutes, and thus avoid the mental fatigue that can lead to interpreting errors.
 The content of the speech is transmitted simultaneously, and the objective is for the public to hear the speech in real time.
 Simultaneous interpreting can be contracted in any language combination required by the customer.
 It is typically used for corporate events, workshops or training courses.

 In consecutive interpreting, the message is communicated once the speaker has finished talking.
 While the speaker is talking, the interpreter takes notes (the technique depends on each professional) and, once the speech is completed, the interpreter reproduces the message with the help of their notes.
 These speeches do not usually exceed 20 minutes in total.

 Bilateral or liaison interpretation